SafetyCulture/safetyculture-sdk-python/tools/exporter/ReadMe.md

 Allows you to export audit data from the SafetyCulture Platform and save them anywhere on your computer.

 Supported export formats: PDF, MS WORD (docx), JSON, and CSV.
-Media exporting are also supported.
+Media exporting is also supported.

 ## Installation